RafaellaGuti/Pizza-Sales-Analysis/README.md

 ### About the project
-This analysis is a Data Analysis Project involving transaction data occurring between 01/1/2010 and 12/12/2015 for a physical `Pizza store registered in the United States.
+This analysis is a Data Analysis Project involving transaction data occurring between 01/1/2010 and 12/12/2015 for a physical Pizza store registered in the United States.
 The company mainly sells different flavors of Pizza, opening in a range of 11 hours a day, everyday.
+The dataset contain detailed information about pizza orders, including specifics about the pizza variants, quantities, pricing, dates, times, and categorization details.

 ### Objectives
 This analysis will determine the overall performance of sales of the products, grouped by category, number of orders, revenue, quantity, size, week, and hour of the day in order to identify patterns and insights that allow the analyst to pinpoint areas for improvement for later use by the company's management.

 ### Scope
-This project aims to provide an effective report and ETL process that builds tables related to the sales movements of the Pizza Store over the course of a year for subsequent utilization and analysis. report and table will allow the company to investigate and find relationships between sales volume, categories, quantity per order, and more.
+This project aims to provide an effective report and ETL process related to the sales movements of the Pizza Store over the course of a year for subsequent utilization and analysis.
+The report and table will allow the company to investigate and find relationships between sales volume, categories, quantity per order, and more.
 The goal is to identify patterns, obtain clear, up-to-date, and accessible information for subsequent decision-making.

 ### Project Steps